learn-co-curriculum/dsc-intro-to-probability/README.md

 ### Addition law of probability

 The additivity axiom is great, but most of the time events are not exclusive.
-A very important property is the **addition law or probability** or the **sum rule**.
+A very important property is the **addition law of probability** or the **sum rule**.

 $P(A\cup B) = P(A) + P(B) - P(A \cap B) $